AliZibaie/Doordash/README.md

 # Doordash

-This project is a clone of snappfood.ir with the features below
+This project is a clone of doordash.com with additional features .

 ### Admin
 <ol>